walker777007/SuperHero-Morality-Predictor/README.md

 ### Best Model

-Using the training data, the feature importances (calculated by using the gain) of the XGBoost model were:
+After tuning my final model, the hyperparameters were: n_estimaors (Number of gradient boosted trees) = 500 learning_rate (Rate to shrink the contribution of each tree) = 0.07 max_depth (Maximum tree depth for base learners) = 4 Using the training data, the feature importances (calculated by using the gain) of the XGBoost model were:
 <p align="center">
 <img src="plots/XGBoost_Feature_Importances.png" width="800" height="381">